vibalijoshi/List-of-Opportunities/.github/pull_request_template.md

 - [ ] UI Update
 # If adding new opportunity

-Make sure the added opportunity is in the specified format"
+Make sure the added opportunity is in the specified format:
 ```js
 {
     name: 'Name of the event',